Rector’s Lecture Series

 Comparative Approaches to Abrahamic Religions, May 2012 – May 2013

 Rector’s Lecture Series Comparative Approaches to Abrahamic Religions May 2012 – May 2013 This five-lecture series provides a vibrant dialogue on the overarching theme of Comparative Approaches to Abrahamic Religions.
 It is a fascinating exchange of ideas that exhibits how a highly challenged and charged notion such as Abrahamic Religion can be approached critically and productively.
-These lectures offer approaches from Judaism, Christianity and Islam as well as show-casing different theoretical and conceptual approaches.click here
+These lectures offer approaches from Judaism, Christianity and Islam as well as show-casing different theoretical and conceptual approaches.
+Access the video series from this page.

 International Summer University Course

-Religion and Realism in Political Thought- Historical Perspectives and Recent Developments, CEU Budapest, July 2013.
+Religion and Realism in Political Thought- Historical Perspectives and Recent Developments, July 2013.

-A workshop within the project ‘Encounters with the Orient in Early Modern European Scholarship’ supported by the Humanities in the European Research Area (HERA) and hosted by the CEU Center For Religious Studies (CRS)
+Organized by Gerard Wiegers (University of Amsterdam), Martin Mulsow (Universität Erfurt), and Tijana Krstić (CEU), this workshop was part of the project ‘Encounters with the Orient in Early Modern European Scholarship’ supported by Humanities in the European Research Area (HERA) and hosted by the CEU Center For Religious Studies (CRS).
+Access the video series here.